golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/running-parallel-tasks.md

 The other parameters are:
-`maxParallelTasks`: the maximum number of tasks we want to run in parallel `yagnaOptions: { apiKey: `try_golem` }` - the api key that links your script to identity on the network.
+`maxParallelTasks`: the maximum number of tasks we want to run in parallel `yagnaOptions: { apiKey: 'try_golem' }` - the api key that links your script to identity on the network.

 ### Running a single task on the network to calculate the keyspace

 The first step in the computation is to check the keyspace size.
-For this, we only need to execute hashcat with --keyspace and read the command`s output.
+For this, we only need to execute hashcat with --keyspace and read the commands' output.
 With the TaskExecutor instance running, we can now send such a task to one of the providers using the run method:

 ```bash